boenike/SPROJ2G3_Code/README.md

 # SPROJ2G3_Code
-Here I'll try to implement the firmware for the semester project in C programming language.
+Here I'll try to implement the firmware of our "Stress Measurement Device" project in C programming language.

 MCU -> ATmega328P